 - minimum 2.75 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)

-- minimum 3.0 GPA in 12 or more upper division undergraduate hours in Spanish, including six hours of Spanish literature
+- minimum 3.0 GPA in 12 or more upper-division undergraduate hours in Spanish, including six hours of Spanish literature.
+Read additional information about background course work.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.